dotnet/csharplang/proposals/roles.md

 ### Compatible substituted extension type

-TL;DR: We can determine whether an extension is compatible with a given underlying type and when successful this process yields an extension type we can use (including required substitutions).
+TL;DR: We can determine whether an implicit extension is compatible with a given underlying type and when successful this process yields an extension type we can use (including required substitutions).